Roux-en-Y Gastric Bypass

 • Restricts the amount of food that can be consumed.

-• May lead to conditions that increase energy expenditure.
+• This may lead to conditions that increase energy expenditure.

 • Produces favorable changes in gut hormones that reduce appetite and enhance satiety.